solidi/writing/writing-ideas.md

     - managers that support vacationing typically do not see repriocation
     - what you do is reflected on others behaviors
     - best creative thinking happens
+1. Five Questions
+    - What are we optimizing for?
+    - What problem are we trying to solve?
+    - How am I spending our money?
+    - What value do I bring everyday?
+    - What sparks joy?

 ## Updates